felixschlechte2/RL_project_fast_and_FOURIERous/README.md

 - QR-SAC5 (extension of SAC)
 - SAC-HER (...)
 - SIMBA (...)
+- testing (examples of how we tested our agents)

 In the archive folder, you can find older versions of our code.
 Detailed descriptions will be provided in the respective folders.